-The development of core life skills may also extend to specific skills that can be learned in a communal farm setting such as obtaining a food handling license, or more generally, learning to prepare meals, to bake or to make preserves.
+The development of core life skills may also extend to specific skills that can be learned in a farm-based therapeutic community setting such as obtaining a food handling license, or more generally, learning to prepare meals, to bake or to make preserves.
 Animal care can help teach our clients compassion, patience and a deeper understanding of responsibility.
 Various art and music based therapies foster creative growth and expression; participants will enjoy exploring new skills and areas of interest and creativity.

 We know there is a gap in the care of young adults with serious mental illness: there are no residential treatment facilities in Canada specifically designed for the needs of young adults with a primary diagnosis of a serious mental illness.
 After researching numerous long-term residential treatment and transition farms around the world, we decided to model our initiative after Gould Farm, a one hundred and eight-year-old residential treatment farm in Monterey, Massachusetts, that offers exceptional documented outcome studies.
 At the Gould Farm the emphasis is on healing.
 Jane Linsley has been working in the field of mental health and addictions for over 30 years and Clinical Director of the team at Gould Farm since 2006.
 In her words: